Exporting an Object in Modules via Closures in JavaScript

 })();

-Export the object with the first five functions and the first two variables to the outside.
+Export an object containing the first five functions and the first two variables externally.